 Difference Between Predictive Analytics vs Descriptive Analytics

 Predictive Analytics will help an organization to know what might happen next, it predicts future based on present data available.
 It will analyze the data and provide statements that have not happened yet.
-It makes all kind of predictions that you want to know and all predictions are probabilistic in nature.
-So, you might want to know what will be the net income of the company in next quarter or year.
-You can get many different predictions and there are many tools available in the market to make these predictions.
+It makes all kinds of predictions that you want to know and all predictions are probabilistic in nature.

 Head to Head Comparison Between Predictive Analytics vs Descriptive Analytics